websauna/websauna/docs/source/narrative/misc/task.rst

 Scheduled tasks
 ---------------

-Scheduled task is a job taht is set to run on certain time interval or on a certain wall clock moment - e.g. every day 24:00.
+Scheduled task is a job that is set to run on certain time interval or on a certain wall clock moment - e.g. every day 24:00.

 Creating a task
 ~~~~~~~~~~~~~~~